 (Click here to return to the main post.)

 “Whitney’s work is magical, she effortlessly created a chic, yet soothing environment where creative people immediately feel inspired and comfortable.” - Stacy O’Neil

 As Stacy is one of the two founding principals of Bond Group Entertainment, I wanted her workspace to be highly reflective of her aesthetics.
 But since Stacy has additional offices in both New York and LA, so her space within Bond Group is often in use by others in the company, and needed to be versatile as a result.

 In order to keep the space more general without lacking Stacy’s personality, I cut back on traditional, longer term office storage, and called upon furnishings in Stacy’s style that can accomodate the visitors (and belongings) that are in and out of the room on a day-to-day basis.

-To add seating for visitors, I used the Marleigh Side Chair from AllModern on the opposite side of the desk.
+To add seating for visitors, I used the Marleigh Side Chair on the opposite side of the desk.
 (I have these at the Cottage and love them.)

 To provide a cushioned place for people to drop their bags and tech, I chose the iron and linen Lexi Bench from Lulu and Georgia.

 On the walls, we hung a large, jute macrame with tassels from The Dharma Door USA, which helped with the echo and warmed up the space.
 On the opposite wall, a round, convex, woven mirror is flanked by two potted wall planters, dressed up by Rolling Greens.

 To catch smaller, miscellaneous items and office supplies, natural jute baskets from The Dharma Door USA dot the windowsill.
 To warm the space with natural materials at the request of Eddie Adams, I added touches of crystals and fragrant dried clippings of lavender and eucalyptus.